-The Story Behind the Trends - Overall life expectancy has stayed quite static for females and males across the Belfast area.
+The Story Behind the Trends - Overall life expectancy has stayed quite static for males and females across the Belfast area.
 Trends show females living an average of 4 - 5 years longer than males.
 Belfast males and females have a lower life expectancy than Castlereagh and the NI average each year.